Downtown Parking Management Plan

 Draft Downtown Parking Management Plan

-• Establishment of a Parking Benefit District
+• Institute a Parking Benefit District to manage Downtown parking and transportation improvements.

 Frequently Asked Questions